 A popcorn maker (also called a popcorn popper) is a machine used to pop popcorn.
 Since ancient times, popcorn has been a popular snack food, produced through the explosive expansion of kernels of heated corn (maize).
 Commercial large-scale popcorn machines were invented by Charles Cretors in the late 19th century.
 Many types of small-scale home methods for popping corn also exist.

-for use in a microwave oven.As a result, the popularity of popcorn makers for home use has greatly decreased in the last few decades.
+The majority of popcorn sold for home consumption is now packaged in a microwave popcorn bag for use in a microwave oven.As a result, the popularity of popcorn makers for home use has greatly decreased in the last few decades.
 Home popcorn makers are also available, consisting of an electrically heated circular tray with a powered stirring arm, into which corn and oil can be placed, and a dome-shaped cover that often doubles as a serving bowl.Around 1974, Pillsbury made microwave popcorn available for sale in vending machines; As microwave oven sales increased, the product was released to supermarkets.
 This reduced the need for a separate kitchen appliance, and more consumers now buy microwave popcorn bags than use home machines.